nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `todo TASK_DESCRIPTION`

 ### Adding a "Deadline" task: `deadline`
-A Deadline is a task that needs to be done before a specific date/time _e.g., submit CS2103T iP before tutorial_
+A Deadline is a task that needs to be done before a specific date/time _e.g., submit CS2103T iP before 10 Oct 10pm_

-Format: `deadline TASK_DESCRIPTION /by DEADLINE`
+Format: `deadline TASK_DESCRIPTION /by DEADLINE`, where `DEADLINE` must follow the syntax `YYYY-MM-DD TIME`

 ### Adding an "Event" task: `event`
 An Event is a task that start at a specific time and ends at a specific time _e.g., team meeting on 11/09/2021 9-10pm_